 Some of the herbs recommended for Atopic dermatitis are:

 - Nannari, etc.

 The choice of herbs will depend upon age of the patient, season and symptoms .
-For example, if the presentation involves a higher Pitta based reaction like redness, inflammation, burning sensation, warmth, Pitta balancing herbs should be chosen over other herbs like Nimba, Khadira, etc.
+For example, if the presentation involves a higher Pitta based reaction like redness, inflammation, burning sensation, or warmth, Pitta balancing herbs should be chosen over other herbs like Nimba, Khadira, etc.

-If the presentation is Kapha based, for example scaling, thickening or oozing, Kapha balancing herbs should be chosen like Kushta, Haridra, Daruharidra etc. Such cases can also benefit by using herb based dusting powders to dry up the area.
+If the presentation is Kapha based, for example scaling, thickening, or oozing, Kapha balancing herbs should be chosen like Kushta, Haridra, Daruharidra etc. Such cases can also benefit by using herb-based dusting powders to dry up the area.

 Adults with such challenging skin conditions greatly benefit by following an Ayurvedic Pathya diet and in severe cases benefit greatly by getting a proper Panchakarma process done.
 It is important to do this under the auspices of a well qualified Vaidya who has good experience in treating these disorders.